 Biography

-Working with natural pigments, she explores sustainable art processes and the active role of materials in shaping artistic outcomes.
-Drawing on traditional techniques such as Dabu resist printmaking, she combines hands-on learning with studio experimentation to develop environmentally conscious approaches to contemporary art-making.
+Working with natural pigments and sustainable processes, she investigates the active role of materials in shaping artistic outcomes.
+Drawing on painting and printmaking techniques alongside experimental studio practices, she develops environmentally conscious approaches to contemporary artmaking rooted in both making and research.

-Her work reflects a cross-cultural dialogue rooted in ecological awareness and material sensitivity.
+Her work reflects a cross-cultural dialogue grounded in ecological awareness, material sensitivity, and a commitment to rethinking our relationships with the living world.

 Her academic and artistic contributions have been recognized through several distinguished awards, including the Josephine Butler Award, the HMP2Hope Summer Scholarship, and the Professor E. Rex Makin Award for Community Work (2022).
 In 2023, she received the Liverpool Hope Carter Preston Foundation Award, the Zari Gallery Award (London), the Cass Art Award, and a TATE Liverpool Commission.
 Additionally, she has been awarded the HOPE Graduate Bursary and Postgraduate Scholarship (2023).